shah-zeb-naveed/data-structures-and-algorithms/README.md

     - DFS
     - Disjoint Set Union (DSU) data structure.
   - Instead of jumping straight into DSU for connected components type of questions, check if labelling can be given using hashmaps.
+- subsequence is often dfs + cache or dp problem since we have to skip elements
+- unique combinations -> dfs backtracking especailyl where all valid answers need to be maintained

 **- Inverse Ackermann Function:**
   - couldn't comprehend what Ackerman function really is but looks something that is even worse than exponential